 Make them measurable

 To evaluate your success or growth, your KPI should be quantifiable.
-Ensure you have an analytics tool or system to measure results from your actions.
+Ensure you have an analytics tool or system like sales CRM tools to measure results from your actions.
 For instance, your KPI for acquiring new customers could be measured by the number of customers you target.
 Say, acquire ten new customers.
 If your KPI is financial, you can have something like make sales worth $1000.

 Make them attainable